LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: An extension and a refinement

-In this sixth and next to last section we discuss {\it arrangements of pseudocircles}, {\it crosscap or M{\"o}bius arrangements} and the {\it fibrations} of the latter.
-The material on fibrations was partially motivated by the question raised by J.-E.~Goodman and R.~Pollack in~\cite[Remark 20]{gp-cedcs-04} about the realizability of their so-called double-permutation sequences by families of pairwise disjoint convex bodies of affine planes.
+In this sixth and penultimate section we discuss {\it arrangements of pseudocircles}, {\it crosscap or M{\"o}bius arrangements} and the {\it fibrations} of the latter.
+The material on fibrations was partially motivated by the question raised by J.~E.~Goodman and R.~Pollack in~\cite{gp-cedcs-08} about the realizability of their so-called double permutation sequences by families of pairwise disjoint convex bodies of affine topological planes.

-Define an {\it oval} as the boundary of a convex body of a \projectivegeometry\ and the {\it dual of an oval} as the set of lines touching the oval but not its disk side.
+Define an {\it oval} as the boundary of a convex body of a projective plane and the {\it dual of an oval} as the set of lines touching the oval but not its disk side.

-An {\it arrangement of pseudocircles} is a finite family of pseudocircles embedded in a \projectiveplane, with the property that its subfamilies of size two are homeomorphic to the dual arrangement of two points, two disjoint ovals, or one point and one oval which are not incident.
+An {\it arrangement of pseudocircles} is a finite family of pseudocircles embedded in a cross surface, with the property that its subfamilies of size two are homeomorphic to the dual arrangement of two points, two disjoint ovals, or one point and one oval which are not incident.
 Observe that arrangements of pseudocircles extend both arrangements of pseudolines and arrangements of double pseudolines.
-Figure~\ref{addp} depicts representatives of the isomorphism classes of arrangements of two pseudocircles.
+Fig.~\ref{addp} depicts representatives of the isomorphism classes of arrangements of two pseudocircles.